Timeline of Selection Process

 - Applicants must receive a doctoral-level degree (e.g., Ph.D., Ed.D., M.D.) relevant to child development prior to the start of the fellowship.

-- Background and Qualifications: What is your specific background and experience that would qualify you for the fellowship (e.g. coursework, training, professional experience related to the application of research to policy or practice)
+- Background and Qualifications: Please describe how your training background and experience in child development would make you a strong candidate for the fellowship (e.g. consider coursework including research methods courses, training, professional experience related to the application of research to policy or practice).

 - Research Expertise: What are your current areas of research, primary questions of interest, and methodologies used to address the questions?

-- Policy Interests: Why are you interested in working on policy and what types of knowledge and skills do you hope to develop through the fellowship?
+- Policy Interests: Why are you interested in working on policy issues relevant to child development and what types of experiences have contributed to this interest?
+What types of knowledge and skills do you hope to develop through the fellowship?

 - Career Aspirations: What are your career goals and how would the fellowship and the specific placement experience (i.e. Executive or Congressional) support your career goals?
-For Mid-career applicants: How will the fellowship build on your career experiences to date and provide you a basis to contribute at your placement?
+For Mid-career applicants: How will the fellowship build on your career experiences to date and inform your work in the future?

 Note: For the SRCD U.S. Executive Branch Policy Fellowship, applicants will asked to indicate on the application submission page which federal agency placements are of interest to them (we understand that you do not have complete familiarity yet.)
 To learn further about possible placements, read about past fellows’ experiences at different placements.